IviFoundation/IviOrganization/OperatingProcedures/IVI-1.2_OperatingProcedures_v1.91-2018-10-19.md

 5. **Vote by Technical Committee and Additional IPR Declaration**

-   If the Technical Committee Chairperson feels that changes to the draft are sufficient to warrant an additional IP declaration, or if any member requests an additional IP declaration, an IP declaration per Appendix B of the IP Policy may be required at this time.
+   If the Technical Committee Chairperson feels that changes to the draft are sufficient to warrant an additional IPR declaration, or if any member requests an additional IPR declaration, an IPR declaration per Appendix B of the IPR Policy may be required at this time.

    Once the specification is ready for vote, the Technical Committee chairperson submits the specification for approval by the technical committee.
 If an additional IPR declaration is required, the minimum time period is 30 days.
 If the additional IPR declaration is not required, the minimum time period shall be 6 full business days (for instance calling for the vote on Tuesday, then have full 6 days from Wednesday of one week through Wednesday of the following week, and votes are tallied on Thursday at the beginning of business).